-Have you ever by stroke of luck ended up in an elevator with one of the people in your industry you admire most?
+Have you ever by a stroke of luck ended up in an elevator with one of the people in your industry you admire most?
 Your heart was probably racing while you were trying to decide what to say (and how to say it, of course).
 By the time you worked up the courage to mutter a sentence or two, the door opened and out went your work “idol.”
 Chances are, after that experience, you were kicking yourself wishing you hadn’t chickened out.

 The whole process of networking—including meeting those you admire most—can be extremely intimidating.
 The good news is that with a few solid tricks up your sleeve, you’ll be able to work the room like a pro.
 We’ve rounded up the top five science-backed tips that will help you make a good impression at your next networking event.
 Scroll down to see our top networking tips.